Los Kjarkas: Llorando se fue, and the Lambada plagiarism controversy

+Afterwards

-The band's leader has always been singer, guitarist, and songwriter Gonzalo Hermosa González, who formed the band with his brothers Élmer Hermosa González and Ulises Hermosa González, as well as Gastón Guardia Bilboa and Ramiro de la Zerda.
-De la Zerda left group to form Grupo Fortaleza and Ulises Hermosa died of cancer in 1992, being replaced by Eduardo Yáñez Loayza, Rolando Malpartida Porcel and José Luis Morales Rodríguez.
+Ulises Hermosa died in Houston, Texas, United States on 3 April 1992.
+And De la Zerda left the group to form Grupo Fortaleza.
+They were replaced by Eduardo Yáñez Loayza, Rolando Malpartida Porcel and José Luis Morales Rodríguez.

+In addition, the song "Wayayay" was covered by Tarkan as "Gelip Te Halimi Gördün Mü?" ("Did You Ever Come To See My Situation?" in Turkish) at "Yine Sensiz" ("Without You Again" in Turkish), whose debut album was in 1992.

+The group's music was also used for the Argentine-Dutch film Bolivia (2001).
+The group's cultural heritage is passed down in the next generation of Hermosa blood with the popular youth group band Chila Jatun, made up by the sons of this influential Bolivian group.

 By 2002, Lin Angulo, Gonzalo Hermosa Camacho, and Japanese-born Makoto Shishido had replaced Yáñez, Porcel, and Rodríguez.
 Makoto joined the band after seeing them play in Japan.
 In the later 2000s, Élmer Hermosa was diagnosed with diabetes.
 In 2010, Edwin Castellanos, who was in the band from 1983 to 1995, became mayor of the city of Cochabamba.

 Kjarkas have founded two schools teaching Andean folk music: the Musical School of Kjarkas (Lima, Peru) and La Fundación Kjarkas (Ecuador).
 They have toured across Japan, Europe, Scandinavia, the United States, South America, and Australia, and have composed over 350 songs.
 Among their most popular are "Imillitay", "Al Final", "Canto a la mujer de mi pueblo", and "Pequeño Amor".